-- a. the SOP Class and Instance UIDs - b. the SOP Creation Date and Time, if present - c. the Study and Series Instance UIDs - d. any attributes of the General Equipment module that are present - e. any attributes of the Overlay Plane, Curve or Graphic Annotation modules that are present - f. any attributes of the General Image and Image Pixel modules that are present
+- a. the SOP Class and Instance UIDs - b. the SOP Creation Date and Time, if present - c. the Study and Series Instance UIDs - d. any attributes of the General Equipment Module that are present - e. any attributes of the Overlay Plane Module, Curve Module or Graphic Annotation Module that are present - f. any attributes of the General Image Module and Image Pixel Module that are present - g. any attributes of the SR Document General Module and SR Document Content Module that are present - h. any attributes of the Waveform Module and Waveform Annotation Module that are present - i. any attributes of the Multi-frame Functional Groups Module that are present - j. any attributes of the Enhanced MR Image Module that are present - k. any attributes of the MR Spectroscopy Module that are present - any attributes of the Raw Data Module that are present

-- g. any attributes of the SR Document General and SR Document Content modules that are present - h. any attributes of the Waveform and Waveform Annotation modules that are present - i. any attributes of the Multi-frame Functional Groups module that are present - i. any attributes of the Enhanced MR Image module that are present - k. any attributes of the MR Spectroscopy modules that are present - I. any attributes of the Raw Data module that are present - m. any attributes of the Enhanced CT Image module that are present - n. any attributes of the Enhanced XA/XRF Image module that are present - o. any attributes of the Segmentation Image module that are present - p. any attributes of the Encapsulated Document module that are present - q. any attributes of the X-Ray 3D Image module that are present - r. any attributes of the Enhanced PET Image module that are present - s. any attributes of the Enhanced US Image module that are present - t. any attributes of the Surface Segmentation module that are present - u. any attributes of the Surface Mesh Module that are present - v. any attributes of the Structured Display, Structured Display Annotation, and Structured Display Image Box modules that are present - w. any Attributes of the Implant Template module that are present - x. any Attributes of the Implant Assembly Template module that are present - y. any Attributes of the Implant Template Group module that are present
+- m. any attributes of the Enhanced CT Image Module that are present - n. any attributes of the Enhanced XA/XRF Image Module that are present - o. any attributes of the Segmentation Image Module that are present - p. any attributes of the Encapsulated Document Module that are present - q. any attributes of the X-Ray 3D Image Module that are present - r. any attributes of the Enhanced PET Image Module that are present - s. any attributes of the Enhanced US Image Module that are present - t. any attributes of the Surface Segmentation Module that are present - u. any attributes of the Surface Mesh Module that are present - v. any attributes of the Structured Display Module, Structured Display Annotation Module, and Structured Display Image Box Module that are present - w. any Attributes of the Implant Template Module that are present - x. any Attributes of the Implant Assembly Template Module that are present - y. any Attributes of the Implant Template Group Module that are present - z. any attributes of the Point Cloud Module that are present - aa. any attributes of the Enhanced Mammography Image Module that are present - ab. any attributes of the Tractography Results Module that are present - ac. any attributes of the Volumetric Graphic Annotation Module that are present